 \section{Off-diagonal terms with $M$ and $N$ far away}

-This section is devoted to bounding these $B_{M,N}$ as well as $B_{\ol{M,N}}$ with $M$ and $N$ far away from each other.
-We put our focus on $B_{M,N}$, and the treatment for $B_{\ol{M,N}}$ proceeds much the same after we classify them according to $M>N$ and $M<N$.
+This section is devoted to bounding $B_{M,N}$ and $B_{\ol{M,N}}$ with $M, N$ far away from each other.
+We lay focus on $B_{M,N}$ since the case for $B_{\ol{M,N}}$ is identical.
 For notational convenience, we set all shifts to zero as before, and the arguments extend easily to nonzero parameter values.
-Also, we define the exponents $\mu,\nu$ as